lagom/lagom/docs/manual/java/guide/services/TLSHttpTransport.md

 or in sbt:

 @[service-enable-ssl](code/build-service.sbt)

+This will enable the HTTPS transport next to HTTP.
+See [[Configuring Services In Development|ConfiguringServicesInDevelopment]] for more details on port assignment in Dev mode.

 You can also tune the port the server is bound to (similarly to the HTTP port):